 Step 3: Do

-- The setting will put the planned SEN Support into place
+- The place of learning will put the planned SEN Support into place

-- The teacher(s) remains responsible for working with the child daily
+- The keyworker or teacher(s) remains responsible for working with the child daily

 - Everyone involved working with the child or young person will work closely together